urosolia/RacingLMPC/README.md

 # Learning Model Predictive Control (LMPC) for autonomous racing

 The Learning Model Predictive Control (LMPC) is a data-driven control framework developed at UCB in the MPC lab.
-The framework learns from deta how to improve the performance of a system performing over and over the same task.
-In this example, we implemented the LMPC for the autonomous racing task where the controller has to drive the vehicle around a track imrpving the lap time.
+In this example, we implemented the LMPC for the autonomous.
+The controller drives several laps of a race track and it learns from experience to improve the lap time.

 ### Prerequisites

-The packeges need for running the code can be installed using pip
+The packeges needed for running the code can be installed using pip

 ```
 pip install cvxopt